asifmohd/gitlab-viewer/README.md

    A run script in the `Gitlab Viewer` target will try to read from `.gitlab-configs.yml` file and copy the credentials to the build directory's `Gitlab_configs.plist`

 - Build and run the app

+### Requirements
+- Built with Xcode 11.4
+- Minimum deployment target is iOS 13.0